Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assignments/laboratory-assignment.md

   the implementation of the web site component as you consider, for instance, its efficiency, correctness, and design.

-- After using a text editor and a terminal window to design, implement, test, and use an integrated mobile-ready web site that features user documentation, a test suite, and a complete web-based interface, critique the overall quality of the web site based on pre-defined criteria involving aesthetics and accessibility.
+- After using a text editor, a terminal window, and a web browser to design, implement, test, and use an integrated mobile-ready web site that features user documentation, a test suite, and a complete web-based interface, critique the overall quality of the web site based on pre-defined criteria involving aesthetics and accessibility.